Wanda Tuchock: Career

 Tuchock began her career as an advertising copy editor.
 In 1927, at the age of 30, she entered the silent film industry.
 She only had one silent film credit; she was "one of the few women who began her career in the silent era and was able to maintain her career in Hollywood during the early sound years".
 She was one of the few female screenwriters who worked at Metro-Goldwyn-Mayer in the early 1930s.
 At RKO Radio Pictures she became one of only a small number of women in the 1930s, next to Dorothy Arzner and Dorothy Davenport, to be credited as a director on a Hollywood film.
 Between the 1930s and the 1950s, she drew in thirty-one writing credits, two directing credits, and one producer credit.
 In the 1950s, Tuchock was credited as a producer, writer, and director of a short called Road Runners.

 In 1929 Tuchock wrote Hallelujah, the first black-cast film produced by a major studio.
 In 1931 she wrote the adaptation for the film Susan Lenox (Her Fall and Rise).
 In 1932 she did the original adaptation for the film Little Orphan Annie, based on the comic strip.
 In 1934 Tuchock co-directed and wrote the film Finishing School with George Nichols Jr. In 1940 she wrote the musical Youth Will Be Served.
 In 1947 she wrote the screenplay for The Foxes of Harrow.

 She retired in 1973 and died in 1985 at the age of 86.

 Achievements

 Apart from Dorothy Arzner and Dorothy Davenport, Tuchock was the only woman to receive directing credit on a Hollywood studio film in the 1930s.
-She wrote and co-directed the film Finishing School with George Nicholls, Jr., and directed Ready For Love.
+She wrote and co-directed the film Finishing School with George Nicholls, Jr..
 She also achieved recognition during the early 20th century as a female screenwriter at Metro-Goldwyn-Mayer.
 Tuchock was a charter member of the Screen Writers Guild.
 She was named a lifetime member of the Board of Trustees of the Motion Picture and Television Fund.